Microfluidics: Food science

-Future directions

-Microfluidics for personalized cancer treatment
+Personalized cancer treatment

-Personalized cancer treatment is an tuned method based on the patient's diagnosis and background.
+Personalized cancer treatment is a tuned method based on the patient's diagnosis and background.
 Microfluidic technology offers sensitive detection with higher throughput, as well as reduced time and costs.
 For personalized cancer treatment, tumor composition and drug sensitivities are very important.

 A patient's drug response can be predicted based on the status of biomarkers, or the severity and progression of the disease can be predicted based on the atypical presence of specific cells.
 Drop-qPCR is a droplet microfluidic technology in which droplets are transported in a reusable capillary and alternately flow through two areas maintained at different constant temperatures and fluorescence detection.
 It can be efficient with a low contamination risk to detect Her2.
 A digital droplet‐based PCR method can be used to detect the KRAS mutations with TaqMan probes, to enhance detection of the mutative gene ratio.
 In addition, accurate prediction of postoperative disease progression in breast or prostate cancer patients is essential for determining post-surgery treatment.
-A simple microfluidic chamber, coated with a carefully formulated extracellular matrix mixture. is used for cells obtained from tumor biopsy after 72 hours of growth and a thorough evaluation of cells by imaging.
+A simple microfluidic chamber, coated with a carefully formulated extracellular matrix mixture is used for cells obtained from tumor biopsy after 72 hours of growth and a thorough evaluation of cells by imaging.

 Microfluidics is also suitable for circulating tumor cells (CTCs) and non-CTCs liquid biopsy analysis.
 Beads conjugate to anti‐epithelial cell adhesion molecule (EpCAM) antibodies for positive selection in the CTCs isolation chip (iCHIP).
 CTCs can also be detected by using the acidification of the tumor microenvironment and the difference in membrane capacitance.
 CTCs are isolated from blood by a microfluidic device, and are cultured on-chip, which can be a method to capture more biological information in a single analysis.
 For example, it can be used to test the cell survival rate of 40 different drugs or drug combinations.
 Tumor‐derived extracellular vesicles can be isolated from urine and detected by an integrated double‐filtration microfluidic device; they also can be isolated from blood and detected by electrochemical sensing method with a two‐level amplification enzymatic assay.